wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+= Can I add more templates as per my website design? = Yes, you can add more than one template with different designs and colors.
+In the free version, we have provided two free templates and in the premium version more than 8+ templates have been added, and more are coming soon.

+If you want to make or build your own template with us, you can connect to our support team as template designs convert your sale

+= What is Offer Appearance? =
+In the offer appearance of order bump you can show offers in two types, one is simple to offer in a static format and the other is in the form of a pop-up.
+Whatever suits your users you can use as per need.
+This Simple Offer feature is only available in the premium version of the plugin

 = How to show the Bump offer on using the CheckoutWC 's Checkout? = After activating the CheckoutWC plugin, then go to our Global settings and